tthtlc/myhux/_posts/2024-11-22-chasing_diamond_around_diamond.md

 ---
-title: "AI generated javascript: Chasing diagram on diamond around a diamond"
+title: "Chasing diagram on diamond around a diamond"
 tags:
-  - AI, chatbot, Mathematics, graphics
+  - graphics
 ---

 Chasing diagram on diamond around a diamond.